openforis/sepal-doc/docs/source/cli/ofgt.rst

 -   [-x dim] Window size in x-direction (default=3)
 -   [-y dim] Window size in y-direction (default=3)
 -   [-c const] Constant used to multiply the resulting value
--   [-n value] Input NoData value, ignored in calculation (Def. from infile)
+-   [-n value] Input NoData value, ignored in calculation (Def. from input file)
 -   [-v] Verbose
 -   [-f filter] Type of statistics to be computed (default=1):